Mother admitted leaving four young boys twice before fatal fire, court told

 She added: “She’s not left my kids to go f*** someone before but she’s left me to go f*** someone before.”

-Asked is their relationship was platonic or sexual, she said: “It depends, it changes.
+Asked if their relationship was platonic or sexual, she said: “It depends, it changes.
 It’s been both.”

+On whether she trusted her friend, Rose told police she did not trust anyone, adding: “It’s not about trust per se.
+It’s just she never had a problem with the kids, the kids never had a problem with her.”

 Jurors have heard that police made extensive inquiries about Jade and had concluded she either did not exist or played no part in events of that evening.